aryndam9/Diffusion-Models-Exp/README.md

 # Diffusion Models Experiment

-This repository contains code and generated images from an experiment using diffusion models for image generation.
+This repository contains code and generated images from an experiment using latent diffusion models for image generation.

 ## Description

-[Add a brief description of your experiment and its objectives here.]
+We conduct experiments centered around latent diffusion models.
+Our work primarily involves using these models for text-to-image generation, quantitative analysis of image diversity, and enhancing image variety within specific categories.
+Explore my experiments to see how latent diffusion models are applied in these practical scenarios.

+## Experiment Stages

+### Stage 1: Image Generation
+In the first stage of our experiment, we focused on text-to-image generation using latent diffusion models.
+We generated a collection of realistic images, all belonging to a specific category.
+The goal was to showcase creativity and proficiency in working with text-to-image models.

+### Stage 2: Quantify Semantic and Style Divergence
+Following the image generation, we delved into quantifying the semantic and style divergence of the generated images within the chosen category.
+We designed a strategy to automatically assess how these images differed in terms of content and artistic style.
+This stage demonstrated our analytical skills and image analysis expertise.

+### Stage 3: Enlarging Image Diversity
+In the final stage, we aimed to significantly increase the diversity of a new set of generated images, staying within the same category as in Stage 1.
+Our objective was to introduce substantial changes in diversity, showcasing creativity and problem-solving abilities.

 ## Image Folders